-More details about the PIPT can be found in the manual, which is available both as html and pdf.
+More details about the PIPT can be found in the manual, which is available both as <a href="https://dx.ncbi.nlm

 Before a proposal is submitted, it should be validated with the menu item Proposal > Validate.
 If the validation fails, this usually means that some required input is missing.
 Note that valid Phase 1 proposals may be submitted, edited, and re-submitted at any time before the deadline, as many times as needed.
 It is recommended to re-submit frequently to ensure that the final submission goes smoothly and does not cause unnecessary delays in the final submission.